itashi58/Test_task_Danylo_M/README.md

 Test task

-App has two screens "Home" and "Rates"
+App has two screens "Home" and "Rates".
 On Rates screen user can search for currency rates and add them to their favorites list which can be reviewed on home screen.
-App fetches rates every 5 seconds using OpenExchangeRates API If there is no connection app is using local database and notify user about it.
+App fetches rates every 5 seconds using OpenExchangeRates API.
+If there is no connection app is using local database and notify user about it.
 Some Images: